 Above: The stacks look like tall buildings.

 Above: Drawing materials on offer include the Le Corbusier Stencil Set available in a variety of sizes; $36.

 Above: Peter Miller Books carries a small but well-curated collection of housewares, including Orskov Glassware from Denmark.
-A staple at the store for nearly twenty years (Miller first admired the glasses on a trip to Copenhagen), the delicate glasses are deceptively durable as they are made of heat-resistant borosilicate (laboratory glass).
-They are microwave and dishwasher proof, and unlike most glassware, the base is perpendicular to the walls; $8 to $13 each, depending on size.
+A staple at the store for nearly 20 years (Miller first admired the glasses on a trip to Copenhagen), the delicate glasses are surprisingly durable because they're made of heat-resistant borosilicate (laboratory glass), and are microwave- and dishwasher-proof; $8 to $13 each, depending on size.

 Above: Peter Miller Books is open Monday through Saturdays from 10 am to 6 pm.

 Heading to Seattle?
 Peruse our Seattle Design, Restaurant, Shop, and Architectural Finds.
 And on Gardenista, discover a Century-Old Glass House (with 3,426 window panes) in Seattle's Volunteer Park.

 N.B.: This post is an update; the original ran on July 17, 2013 as part of our Best of Architecture issue.